sequelize/website/docs/models/validations-and-constraints.md

   // highlight-end
 }
 ```

-This will ensure that if either `latitude` or `longitude` is set, then both are set, and if neither is set, then neither is set.

 If you need to validate an attribute based on the value of another attribute, we highly recommend using Model Validators instead of Attribute Validators,
 because Model Validators are always run, while Attribute Validators are only run if the attribute's value has changed.